mrexodia/agent/README.md

 # Build your own coding agent

 Minimal workshop scaffold in Python and C++.
 This is a workshop scaffold; tool calling and the agent loop are intentionally incomplete.
 Look at [`EXERCISES.md`](./EXERCISES.md) for the tasks you can do.
 The [slides](slides/slides.pdf) and [transcript](slides/transcript_clean.md) are available for reference.
-[Contact me](mailto:training@ogilvie.pl) if you would like me to teach this workshop at your company.
+If you would like me to teach this workshop at your company (virtual or in-person), see [Build Your Own Coding Agent](https://labs.ogilvie.pl/agent/)

 **Note**: This project uses the system prompt from [Pi](https://shittycodingagent.ai) and takes great inspiration from Mario's post [What I learned building an opinionated and minimal coding agent](https://mariozechner.at/posts/2025-11-30-pi-coding-agent/).